andresantos-blip/gamedl/README.md

 # GameDL

-A command-line tool for downloading and analyzing sports game data from various providers.
-Built following 12-factor app principles with support for configuration via flags, environment variables, and configuration files.
+A command-line tool for downloading and analyzing game payloads for betgenius and sportradar.

-## Features

-- **Multi-provider support**: SportRadar and BetGenius
-- **Multiple competitions**: NFL, NCAAB, NCAAF
-- **12-factor configuration**: CLI flags → Environment variables → Configuration files
-- **Concurrent downloads**: Configurable concurrency for optimal performance
-- **Data analysis**: Built-in analyzers for different competition types
-- **Flexible output**: Customizable output directories and formats

 ## Build

 ### Prerequisites

 - Go 1.25 or later
+  - `brew install go`

 ### Building